colibrilab/mssql-model-generator/readme.md

 ```

-If you want to make a bunch of [ManyToMany], then config should be modified as follows:
+If you want to make a bunch of ManyToMany, then config should be modified as follows:
 ```javascript
 const config = {
     tUsers: {